 Chinese New Year Couplets (Talismans)

-They are normally printed in black ink on red paper as red is considered lucky; you would normally hang these Chinese couplets around your home especially over an oven or hob or on your main doors, or you can present them as gifts to send good wishes to your friends and family.
+The talisman and couplets will normally be printed in black ink on red paper as red is considered lucky and you would normally hang your Chinese couplets around your home especially over an oven or hob or on your main doors and it is also considered a lovely present to give them as gifts to send good wishes to your friends and family.

-These Talisman Couplets and the Kitchen God are a lovely gift to print and give as a present unconditionally to a friend, relative or co-worker on or around Chinese New Year 2014 although they can be given and placed at any time of the year in the year of the Horse.
+These Talisman Couplets and the Kitchen God are a lovely gift to print and give as a present unconditionally to a friend, relative or co-worker on or around Chinese New Year 2015 although they can be given and placed at any time of the year in the year of the Goat/Sheep.

 The Couplets/Talismans are usually used by most Chinese families and businesses.
 They are considered to be very powerful and said to dispel evil spirits and encourage peace, harmony, happiness and good fortunes to the occupants of the building they are being used in if they are displayed in the correct way as shown below.